What does it take to be great?

 Is an enemy.

-If said strength is nonexistent, you will crumble like dust.
+If said strength is nonexistent, you will crumble like dust before the obstacle.

 We get stronger by fighting, not by sitting down and listening to someone else’s lecture.